-Meaning of consideration in law and the essentials of valid consideration has been discussed here.
-For the formation of a valid contract, valid consideration is one of the essential elements of a contract.
+Meaning of consideration in a contract law and the essentials of valid consideration have been discussed here.
+For the formation of a valid contract, valid consideration in law is one of the essential elements of a valid contract.

 When the parties make an offer and acceptance they exchange some value of things like property exchange with money.
-This is the general meaning of consideration in the law of contract.
+The consideration meaning in Hindi is soch-vichar (सोच-विचार).
+This is the general meaning of consideration in contract law.

 What is the Meaning of Consideration?

-Here, the question may arise that what is the meaning of consideration?
-The consideration meaning is also derived from the Latin Maxim ‘Quid Pro Quo’.
+Here, the question may arise what is the meaning of consideration and the essentials of consideration?
+For your consideration meaning, under consideration meaning is also derived from the Latin Maxim ‘Quid Pro Quo’.
 Which means something in return or some value that is given and taken.
-This means, when the parties perform the offer and acceptance then both parties should get something in return (quid pro quo) that is the consideration.
+This means, that when the parties perform the offer and acceptance then both parties should get something in return (quid pro quo) that is the consideration.

-In simple words, good consideration is the value that is an exchange with the promise.
-Look at the example given below for a better understanding of the consideration of legal meaning.
+In simple words, reasonable consideration is the value in consideration of exchange with the promise.
+The consideration meaning in Hindi is soch-vichar (सोच-विचार).
+Look at the example given below for a better understanding of the consideration meaning in law.

 Definition of Consideration

-The meaning and definition of consideration in law have been provided under section 2(d) of the Indian Contract Act, 1872, consideration is defined as “When at the desire of the promisor, the promisee or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or abstain from doing something, such act or abstinence is called a consideration for the promisee”.
+Definition of consideration in a contract has been provided under section 2(d) of the Indian Contract Act, 1872, consideration is defined as “When at the desire of the promisor, the promisee or any other person has done or abstained from doing, or does or abstains from doing, or promises to do or abstain from doing something, such act or abstinence is called a consideration for the promisee”.

-This definition of consideration is somewhat complicated.
+Define consideration is somewhat complicated.
 Right!
-So, let’s break it and understand its meaning.
+So, let’s break it down and understand its meaning.